luizbgomide/sovereign/arcane-traditions.md

 - **Piercing Strike:** Commit Effort for the Turn as a Free action and choose a visible target.
 For the rest of the Turn, their AC is treated as 10 for purposes of resisting the Shock of your favored weapon.
 - **Spiritual Weapon:** You are able to translate examples of your favored weapon into a spiritual template that you may manifest as you wish.
 Any favored weapon can be turned into such a template, including a magical weapon, but the process destroys the object’s physical form.
 To manifest a template, Commit Effort as an Instant action; a ghostly copy of the weapon appears Readied in hand for you until you release the Effort or stop touching the weapon.
 Dual-wielders can summon the same weapon into both hands with one use of this art.
 - **Unbindable:** Commit Effort for the day as a Free action whenever you wish to escape chains, grapples, shackles, ropes, or even a magical spell of physical binding.
 You automatically wriggle free from mundane restraints and gain an Evasion saving throw to instantly end a physical magical binding of some sort.
 You can use this art only once per round.
 - **Unworthy Rabble:** Commit Effort for the day as a Free action.
-For the rest of the Turn, when using your favored weapon, reroll any failed hit roll against foes with one hit die.
-At eighth level, this applies to foes with two hit dice.
+For the rest of the Turn, when using your favored weapon, reroll any failed hit roll against foes with one HD.
+At eighth level, this applies to foes with two HD.
 - **Whirling Evasion:** Your AC becomes equal to 13 plus half your level, rounded up.
 This AC is modified by small shields and your DEX, but not by armor or large shields.

 ---